 *On a total return basis with performances averaged as if an equal dollar allocation was made to each stock at the December pricing date and held until December 31 of the following year.
 Individual results will vary and transaction costs related to investing in these stocks will affect overall performance.
 There is no assurance that the list will achieve the results expected, and investors may incur profits or losses.
 The results presented should not and cannot be viewed as an indicator of future performance.
 S&P 500 total return with gross dividends reinvested is from Bloomberg LLC.

-Annual results do not include commissions or fees.
+Annual results are before commissions or fees.
 The results presented should not and cannot be viewed as an indicator of future performance.
-Transaction costs related to investing in these stocks will affect overall performance.
+Individual results will vary and transaction costs related to investing in these stocks will affect overall performance.
+There is no assurance that the list will achieve the results expected and investors may incur profits or losses.
 The performance returns in 1999 were extraordinary and it is unlikely that these unrealistically high returns will be repeated.
-The S&P 500 is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
-Investors cannot invest directly in this index.
-A complete list of all Analysts' Best Picks® since 1996 is available upon request.
+The S&P is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
+A complete list of all Analysts’ Best Picks® since 1996 is available upon request.